galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 Planemo is an important tool within the Galaxy development workflow.
 Although it will be covered in greater detail in the next section of this tutorial, one of its functions is necessary for the tool wrapper development. `planemo` is available via the python package manager `pip`.
-To that end, before beginning this section, please install `planemo` locally by running `planemo`.
 To that end, before beginning this section, please install planemo locally by running

 > <hands-on-title>Installing `planemo` via pip</hands-on-title>
 >